 Resources Connection, Inc. ("Resources Connection") was incorporated on November 16, 1998.
-Resources Connection is an international professional services firm; its operating entities provide services under the name Resources Global Professionals ("Resources Global" or "the Company").
+Resources Connection is an international professional services firm; its operating entities provide services under the name Resources Global Professionals ("Resources Global" or the "Company").
 The Company provides clients with experienced professionals who specialize in accounting and finance, information management, human capital, supply chain management, legal services and internal audit and risk management on a project basis.
 The Company has offices in the United States ("U.S."), Asia, Australia, Canada, Europe and Mexico.
 Resources Connection is a Delaware corporation.

 The Company's fiscal year consists of 52 or 53 weeks, ending on the Saturday in May nearest the last day of May in each year.
-For convenience, all references herein to years or periods are to years or periods ended May 31.
-The fiscal years ended May 31, 2007, 2006 and 2005 consist of 52 weeks.
+The fiscal year ended May 31, 2008 consisted of 53 weeks.
+The fiscal years ended May 26, 2007 and May 27, 2006 consisted of 52 weeks.